 Camping is also popular here – check out our guide to Gull Lake campgrounds to ensure a great stay.

-Location: From Hwy 2 head west on Hwy 12 for 16.5kms, turn right on RRD 10 for 1.2kms to stop sign.
-Go straight for 1km to the next stop sign, then straight down to the lake to fin the cabins near the shore.
+Location: From Hwy 2 head west on Hwy 12 for 16.5 km, and turn right on RRD 10.
+Go straight for 1km to the next stop sign, then straight down to the lake to find the cabins near the shore.

 Make a Stop at Gull Lake Honey

 Onsite is also a cute shop where they sell honey and related products like beeswax candles.
-They also sell products from other artisans in the area but most spectacularly there is a honey tap where you can fill your container from a seemingly endless flow of honey.
+They also sell products from other artisans in the area, but most spectacularly, there is a honey tap where you can fill your container with a seemingly endless flow of honey.
 As a bonus, this family farm also has Bison and a small petting zoo.
 During our visit there we were able to pet some goats and even a baby bison!